Silenzio

 To load from source (for development, or to try changes before a release reaches the store):

-3. Click Load unpacked → select this repo’s root directory.
+- Click Load unpacked → select this repo’s extension/ subdirectory.

 Firefox